Copyright © 2023 LOCALIIZ | All rights reserved

 Those who have resided in Hong Kong a little while will know how hot and oppressive the weather gets before a major storm.
 Hato caused a record-breaking temperature of 36.6 degrees Celsius—the hottest in 132 years.
 During typhoons, pressure drops and increasing wind speeds cause storm surges.
 Unfortunately with Hato, this happened at the same time as the highest astronomical tide, and also coincided with a new moon, which heightened gravitational effect and caused tides to rise even further.

-The low-lying rural fishing village of Tai O was severely flooded, with the water level in some areas reaching up to waist-deep, and residents had to be evacuated from their homes.
-Other waterside neighbourhoods such as Heng Fa Chuen and Lei Yue Mun also had reports of serious flooding.
-Underground car parks were submerged, with all the vehicles inside suffering much water damage.
+The low-lying rural fishing village of Tai O was severely flooded, with the water level in some areas reaching up to waist-deep.
+Residents had to be evacuated from their homes.
+Other waterside neighbourhoods such as Heng Fa Chuen and Lei Yue Mun also reported serious flooding.
+Underground car parks were submerged, with vehicles inside suffering water damage.
 While Hong Kong has had no deaths, there were 129 recorded injuries.

 In neighbouring Macau, most of the area was majorly flooded with extensive property damages, and power and water outages citywide for at least 24 hours after the passage of the storm.
 A total of 12 deaths and at least 200 injuries were recorded, and the Macao Meteorological and Geophysical Bureau was heavily criticised for failing to predict Hato’s ferocity.
 The name Hato was retired in June this year as a mark of respect for those who lost their lives in China, Macau, and the Philippines.

-We’re sure super typhoon Mangkhut is still fresh in the minds of most Hongkongers.
-The tropical cyclone was labelled by the Hong Kong Observatory as the most powerful to have swept through the city since records began in 1946.
-A maximum tide of almost four metres was measured in Quarry Bay, and torrential rains left two dozen neighbourhoods half-submerged in water, among them the coastal areas of Heng Fa Chuen, Shek O, and Lei Yue Mun.
+We’re sure Typhoon Mangkhut is still fresh in the minds of most Hongkongers.
+It was labelled by the Hong Kong Observatory as the most powerful to have swept through the city since records began in 1946.
+A maximum tide of almost four metres was measured in Quarry Bay and torrential rains left two dozen neighbourhoods half-submerged in water, among them the coastal areas of Heng Fa Chuen, Shek O, and Lei Yue Mun.